-Over 80 student representatives from across the University of Technology Sydney (UTS), including elected members of UTS Council and Academic Board, faculty board representatives, and leaders of the UTS Students’ Association, ActivateUTS, and more than 20 student societies, have issued a joint submission opposing the University’s Academic Change Proposal.
+Over 80 student representatives from across UTS, including elected members of UTS Council and Academic Board, faculty board representatives, and leaders of the UTS Students’ Association, ActivateUTS, and more than 20 student societies, have issued a joint submission opposing the University’s Academic Change Proposal.

 The submission strongly criticises the proposed restructure as a sweeping set of cuts that would reduce academic choice, erode educational quality, and fundamentally alter the nature of a UTS education.